-The "Tire Pressure Monitoring Telltale Light" will illuminate in the instrument cluster, and an audible chime will be activated when one or more of the four active road tire pressures are low.
+The "Tire Pressure Monitoring Telltale Light" will illuminate in the instrument cluster, , a "LOW TIRE PRESSURE" message will display in the EVIC, and an audible chime will be activated when one or more of the four active road tire pressures are low.
 Should this occur, you should stop as soon as possible, check the inflation pressure of each tire on your vehicle, and inflate each tire to the vehicle's recommended cold placard pressure value.
 The system will automatically update and the "Tire Pressure Monitoring Telltale Light" will extinguish once the updated tire pressures have been received.
 The vehicle may need to be driven for up to 20 minutes above 15 mph (24 km/h) to receive this information.